Surgical Ambulatory Care

 St. Marys Memorial Hospital – Main Level – Please register at Patient Registration

-- Hours of Operation: Wednesdays, 8:30 a.m. to 4:30 p.m.
+• Hours of Operation: Wednesdays, 8:30 a.m. to 4:30 p.m.

-Stratford General Hospital – East Building, Level 2 – Please register
+Stratford General Hospital – East Building, Level 2 – Please register at Surgical Services Reception (East Building, Level 2, E2-706)

-- Hours of Operation: Monday to Friday, 8 a.m. to 4 p.m.
+• Hours of Operation: Monday to Friday, 8 a.m. to 4 p.m.

 Surgical Pre-Admit Clinic

-how you can prepare for your surgery and what to expect on your return
+Staff at the Surgical Pre-Admit Clinic (SPAC) will help to explain how you can prepare for your surgery and what to expect on your return home.

-At least two weeks before your surgery is scheduled, you should phone
+At least two weeks before your surgery is scheduled, you should phone the clinic to book your clinic appointment.
+You will receive instructions from your surgeon on how to contact the SPAC clinic.

-Your appointment may take up to one hour and you may have tests, such
+Your appointment may take place over the phone or in-person.
+Please note it may take up to one hour and you may have tests, such as blood work, an electrocardiogram or X-rays as ordered.

-Please bring the following to your appointment:
+Please bring or have ready for your appointment:

-- Your prescription and non-prescription medications including vitamins and herbal remedies.
+• Your prescription and non-prescription medications including vitamins and herbal remedies.

-- Your completed pre-operative patient questionnaire.
+• Your completed pre-operative patient questionnaire.

 Location: